Why run a simulation?¶

 You can select a classifier with the

-Implemented query strategies are listed on the query strategy page and
+Implemented query strategies are listed on the Query Strategies

 For feature extraction, supply the

-The last element that can be changed is the balance strategy, and is
+The last element that can be changed is the Balance Strategies,

 -b flag.
 Default is double balance.